 Using Sensors and Components in App Inventor and Thunkable

-Using multiple sensors or components is one part of earning maximum points in the Coding Complexity line of the judging rubric.
+Using multiple sensors or components is one part of earning maximum points in the "Code Complexity" line of Technical section in the judging rubric.
 It can also help with "App Function", "User Experience and Design", and "Technical Learning".

 In this lesson, you will…

 - Review different components you can use in App Inventor or Thunkable

 - Choose one sensor or component to add to your app

 - Research a tutorial and code at least one sensor or component into your app

 Now it’s your turn to choose and code the sensors or components you want your app to use.
 Sensors and components will allow your app to do many different things - be sure to choose the one that’s right for you!